 As of April 1/1994, all new drivers applying for their first car or motorcycle licence enter Ontario’s Graduated Licensing System (GLS).
 Graduated licensing lets new drivers get driving experience and skills gradually.
 The two-step licensing process takes at least 20 months to complete.

 To apply for a licence, you must be at least 16 years old, pass a vision test, and a knowledge test on the rules of the road and traffic signs.
-After you pass these tests, you will recieve a Class G1 licence and a driver information package for new drivers.
+After you pass these tests, you will receive a Class G1 licence and a driver information package for new drivers.
 You must pass two road tests to become fully licensed.
 New drivers earn full driving privileges in two stages and have five years to complete the program.